 The need for alone time

 Some couples are facing a lot more time apart than they have ever experienced before.
 However, having too much time together with a partner is its own challenge.
 The conditions of being locked down together can feel suffocating and even if there’s no real cause for disagreement, you can start to find yourself more irritable around your partner.
 As such, it might be important to talk about the need for alone time for both of you and to look at hobbies that can afford a little isolation.
 Even if you love someone without reserve, spending every waking moment of your life around them is going to find your breaking point at some time or another, without fail.
+In some cases, economic struggles have led to having to live with your partner’s family, which exacerbates the tension of living in confinement!

 Put a hold on the big arguments